guira8965/guizilla/README.md

 # guizilla
 All-in-one script for my personal use.
-It consists of automation for using `moonlight` and `usbip` for secondary monitor, as well as automated minecraft server hosting.
+It consists of automation:
+a.) `moonlight` and `usbip` that serves as a secondary monitor. b.)
+Automated minecraft server hosting. c.)
+Optimization for the current server.